TooTall18T/tool_length_probe/README.md

 ### Case 2.1 and 3.1:
 The Z-axis moves up to the machine zero point, if necessary switches off the spindle (stop function selectable via "#<spindle_stop_m>") and then moves to the tool probe.
-The fixed parameter "#<use_tool_table> can be used to select whether the tool table is to be used (1).
+The fixed parameter "#<use_tool_table>" can be used to select whether the tool table is to be used (1).
 If the tool table is not used (0), the machine always makes one "Remeasurement" (Case 2.1).
 Proceeding to case 2.1 or 3.1.